Individual Representation in Approval-Based Committee Voting: Individual Representation

 \begin{example} The first part of \Cref{fig:IF-consistency_counterexamples} shows an approval profile with $8$ voters and $3$ candidates.
 Assuming $k=2$, every voter $i \in N$ has $f_i = 1$.
-Thus, the only committee providing IR is $\s = \set{c_1, c_2}$, which represents every voter once and, moreover, satisfies core stability.
-However, both $\s'=\{c_1,c_3\}$ and $\s''=\{c_2,c_3\}$ are core stable as well (and in fact would be selected when choosing a committee maximizing social welfare).
+Thus, the only committee providing IR is $\s = \quickset{c_1, c_2}$, which represents every voter once and, moreover, satisfies core stability.
+However, both $\s'=\{c_1,c_3\}$ and $\s''=\{c_2,c_3\}$ are core stable as well (and in fact would be selected when choosing a committee maximizing the total number of approvals).
 Many common ABC voting rules would select either $\s'$ or $\s''$ (see \Cref{ssJRvsComMono}).
-One can argue that committee $\s$ is a much ``fairer'' or ``more representative'' choice in this example. \end{example}
+One can argue that committee $\s$ is a ``fairer'' or ``more representative'' choice in this example. \end{example}

 \begin{example} The second part of \Cref{fig:IF-consistency_counterexamples} shows an approval profile with $12$ voters and $10$ candidates.
-For $k=6$ we have $f_i = 1$ for $i \in \set{1, \ldots, 4}$ and $f_i = 2$ for $i \in \set{5, \ldots, 12}$.
-Here, the only committee providing IR is $\s = \set{c_1, c_2, c_3, c_4, c_9, c_{10}}$ representing each of the first four voters once, while representing all other voters at least twice.
-This committee is not core stable, because the voter group $\{5, \dots, 12\}$ would prefer $\{c_5,c_6,c_7,c_8\}$ to $\s$.
-In order to appreciate the IR committee $\s$, consider voters $1$ to $4$ and observe that these voters are completely ``symmetric.''
+For $k=6$, we have $f_i = 1$ for $i \in \quickset{1, \ldots, 4}$ and $f_i = 2$ for $i \in \quickset{5, \ldots, 12}$.
+Here, the only committee providing IR is $\s = \quickset{c_1, c_2, c_3, c_4, c_9, c_{10}}$, representing each of the first four voters once, while representing all other voters at least twice.
+This committee is not core stable, because the group consisting of voters $5$ to $12$ would prefer $\{c_5,c_6,c_7,c_8\}$ to $\s$.
+In order to appreciate the IR committee~$\s$, consider voters $1$ to $4$ and observe that these voters are completely ``symmetric.''
 Hence, from an ``equal treatment of equals'' perspective, if one of them is represented by an approved candidate in the committee, the same should hold for the others.
 In fact, the only core-stable committees that provide this kind of symmetry are $\{c_5,\dots,c_{10}\}$, in which one third of the electorate is not represented at all, or committees containing only two candidates among $c_5$ to $c_8$.
 In the latter case, by noticing that voters $9$ to $12$ are ``symmetric'' as well, we can argue similarly as above that they are not treated equally.
-Thus, the committee $\s$ that uniquely provides IR can be considered the ``fairest'' choice under an individualistic point of view. \end{example}
+Thus, the committee $\s$ that uniquely provides IR might be considered the ``fairest'' choice under an individualistic point of view. \end{example}